jlamsens/opensysadmins/docs/tutorials/windows-server-2022-virtualbox/index.md

-# Install a Windows Server 2022 in VirtualBox 6.1.50
+# Install Windows Server 2022 in VirtualBox 6.1.50

 There are several reasons why someone might want to install Windows Server 2022 in a virtual machine (VM).
 Here are a few possible scenarios: